Katharine Covino, Education

-As a third-year doctoral student, Katharine Covino is excited to continue her work at UMass Lowell in fall 2012.
-Pursuing an advanced degree in education with a focus in language arts and literacy, Covino has enjoyed her courses thus far.
-Of her choice to study at the University, she says, “The program offered at UMass Lowell is unique in its combination of study, research and practice.
+Pursuing a Ph.D. in education with a focus in language arts and literacy, Katharine Covino has enjoyed her courses thus far.
+Of her choice to study at the university, she says, “The program offered at UMass Lowell is unique in its combination of study, research and practice.
 My initial interest was cemented once I starting communicating with Dr. (Jay) Simmons.
 His thoughtful answers to my questions helped me decide that UMass Lowell was the right fit for me.”

 Before beginning her doctoral work, Covino logged many hours in the classroom as a middle and high school English teacher in Austin, Texas.
 “From my first day teaching, I felt that I was making a difference,” she says.
 Covino completed her Master’s at night, balancing the challenges of working full-time with her own education and family life.